LCC-CIT/CS295N-CourseMaterials/LectureNotes/CS295N-LN-WK01D1A-IntroToWebDev.md

   - Unit tests

-- MVC Embraces the statelessness of HTTP
+- Server-side rendering

-  - No false state implementation
+  - Used for multi-page web sites, not SPA sites
-  - No complicated page lifecycle (handling click events)
+  - Good for database intensive apps
-  - View gives you full control of HTML
+  - Entire page needs to be refreshed unless you use AJAX

-## Demo
+## Exercise

-- Build the default VS web site
+- Build the default Visual Studio web site
   - Identify the Models, Views, and Controllers
   - Identify dependencies
-  - Identify HTML, CSS, and JS resource
+  - Identify HTML, CSS, and JS resources

 ## Class Procedures